-A French clafoutis tart really brings childhood memories of summer bakes with all kinds of fresh fruit, but the real classic is made with cherries.
+A French clafoutis tart brings childhood memories of summer bakes with all kinds of fresh fruit, but the real classic is with cherries.

 I used fresh ones in this recipe, based on Daniel Gritzer’s over at seriouseats.com.

-Most effort of this delicious clafoutis recipe was pitting and halving the fresh cherries as the batter is made in just a couple of minutes.
-It is also a very “light” tart as it only uses 2 tablespoons of butter and 40g / 1 1/4 oz. sugar in it.
+The most effort of this delicious clafoutis recipe was pitting and halving the fresh cherries as you can make the batter in just a couple of minutes.
+It is also a very “light” tart as it only uses 2 tablespoons of butter and 40g / 1¼ oz sugar in it.

 The most impressive part of this clafoutis is its fluffy texture due to its balance between milk and eggs.
-Using too much milk or using cream will give it a dense, a bit rubbery texture – especially when cooled – while using too little fluids will give a slightly unpleasant eggy flavour.
+Using too much milk or using cream will give it a dense, a bit rubbery texture – especially when cooled – while using too little fluids will give a slightly unpleasant eggy flavor.

 Verdict: 9/10; Will definitely be made again